 Biography, reviews, texts

-In the last few years Cesare Bedogné moved to Greece, where also writing increasingly became one of his main means of expression.
+In 2007 Cesare Bedognè moved to Greece, where also writing became one of his main means of expression.
 He published to date four collections of poems and short stories.
-His first, autobiographical novel “Oltre l’Azzurro” (“Beyond the Blue”) and the author’s photographs, together with the homonymous theatrical performance, were at the basis of the film "Story for an empty theatre", which Cesare Bedognè co-directed with the Russian film-maker Alexandr Balagura.
-This film was selected to date for over thirty international film festivals and won several awards, both as Best Documentary and Best Experimental Film, such as in the Coral Coast film Festival of Algero (Italy) and in the New Renaissance Film Festival of Amsterdam (Netherlands).
-Further information is available on the author’s web-site: www.cesarebedogne.com
+His first, autobiographical novel “Oltre l’Azzurro” (“Beyond the Blue”, a recollection of his Dutch years) and the author’s photographs, were at the basis of the film "Story for an empty theatre", which Cesare Bedognè co-directed in 2016, together with the Russian film-maker Alexandr Balagura.
+This film was selected to date for over thirty international film festivals and won several awards, both as Best Documentary Film and Best Experimental Film (as for instance in the New Renaissance Film Festival of Amsterdam).